 Using the speciational model, the AICc weights of the six compared topologies indicate that there is strong support in the cranial data for the LH (lepospondyl hypothesis), with an AICc weight of 0.9885 when Sclerocephalus is included (Table 5) and 0.8848 when the squamosal is included instead (Table 6).
 Of the other topologies, the TH (temnospondyl hypothesis) was by far the best supported, with an AICc weight of 0.01144 (with Sclerocephalus) or 0.1056 (with the squamosal), which is 86.44 or 8.38 times less than for the LH.
 Both versions of the DH (diphyly hypothesis) and of the PH (polyphyly hypothesis) have negligible support (AICc weights < 0.01 when the squamosal is included, < 0.0001 when Sclerocephalus is included).
 The least support is found for the PH2 when Sclerocephalus is included, and for the DH1 when the squamosal is included.
 In both cases, the recently proposed DH2 (Pardo et al. 2017b) fares second-worst by a small margin.
 Notably, the DH1 contradicts the modern consensus on lissamphibian monophyly (Fig. 1g), while the PH2 and the DH2 fulfill this constraint from the molecular but not the paleontological point of view, having lissamphibian monophyly with respect to amniotes but not with respect to temnospondyls (Fig. 1f, h).

-A slightly different dataset is used (only 84 taxa, but eight cranial characters, the additional one being the frontal, and Apateon sequences for both species from Erdesbach rather than Obermoschel) provides even stronger support for the LH, with an AICc weight of 0.9935 (Table 7).
-The next best-supported topology, which simultaneously represents the TH, DH1 and DH2, has an AICc weight of only 0.0065.
+A slightly different dataset is used (only 84 taxa, but eight cranial characters – excluding the squamosal but including the frontal and the vomer – and Apateon sequences for both species from Erdesbach rather than Obermoschel) provides even stronger support for the LH, with an AICc weight of 0.9935 (Table 7).
+The next best-supported topology, which simultaneously represents the TH, DH1 and DH2 (due to the absence of caecilians from this dataset), has an AICc weight of only 0.0065.

 The appendicular data are available in far more Paleozoic taxa than the cranial data; these include Sclerocephalus haeuseri, Archegosaurus decheni, and the non-branchiosaurid “branchiosaur” Micromelerpeton credneri among temnospondyls, the lepospondyls Hyloplesion longicaudatum and Microbrachis pelikani, and the tristichopterid finned stem-tetrapodomorph Eusthenopteron foordi, in addition to the same two species of Apateon as for the cranial datasets, A. caducus and A. pedestris.
-Analysis of these postcranial data (seven characters: humerus, radius, ulna, ilium, femur, tibia and fibula) yields surprising results, with the PH2 having the most support, with an AICc weight of 0.7978 when using the dataset of seven bones (Table 8).
+Analysis of these data (seven characters: humerus, radius, ulna, ilium, femur, tibia and fibula) yields surprising results, with the PH2 having the most support, with an AICc weight of 0.7978 when using the dataset of seven bones (Table 8).
 The TH, DH1 and DH2 with “branchiosaur” monophyly are collectively (they cannot be distinguished with that taxonomic sample) the second-best hypotheses with that dataset, with an AICc weight of only 0.1874.
 The least-supported hypothesis with these data is the TH with “branchiosaur” polyphyly.

-Using the other postcranial dataset with only four bones (radius, ulna, ilium, and femur) but with more taxa (notably the branchiosaurid temnospondyl “Melanerpeton” humbergense) shows that infraspecific variation in the postcranial ossification sequences of Apateon do not significantly impact our assessment of the support for various hypotheses.
-Whether both sequences of Apateon (from the Erdesbach and Obermoschel localities) are included (treated as if they were distinct taxa, such as subspecies), or whether either one of these is used in isolation, the PH2 retains the highest support, with AICc weights of 0.62 to 0.65.
+Using the other postcranial dataset with only four bones (radius, ulna, ilium, and femur) but with more taxa (notably the branchiosaurid temnospondyl “Melanerpeton” humbergense) shows that intraspecific variation in the postcranial ossification sequences of Apateon do not significantly impact our assessment of the support for various hypotheses.
+Whether both sequences of Apateon (from the Erdesbach and Obermoschel localities, which represent separate paleo-lakes) are included (treated as if they were distinct taxa, such as subspecies), or whether either one of these is used in isolation, the PH2 retains the highest support, with AICc weights of 0.62 to 0.65.
 The LH is a distant second, at 0.20–0.23, but still well ahead of the TH/DH and the PH1, which all receive AICc weights between 0.03 and 0.06 (Table 9).

 Discussion